Candlan History, Family Crest & Coats of Arms

 Early History of the Candlan family

-Another 306 words (22 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Candlan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Candlan research.
+Another 86 words (6 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Candlan History in all our PDF Extended History products and printed products wherever possible.

 Candlan Spelling Variations